ahi-lab/ahi-app-examples/README.md

-# AHI SDK Integration Example Apps
+# AHI SDK Integration Examples

-Several apps with identical UI and functionality, for both iOS and Android platforms, that demonstrate how to integrate AHI SDKs into your app using the most popular and modern languages and frameworks.
+This repo consists of several apps with identical UI and functionality, with the primary purpose to demonstrate how to integrate AHI SDKs into an app, for various popular development frameworks.

 You can find a guide about using the Example Apps to demonstrate how to seamlessly integrate into your product on our [Developer Docs site](https://docs.advancedhumanimaging.io/).